 In 2015, Larbre Competition returned full-time with #50 Chevrolet Corvette C7.R.
 The team finished in the seventh place among seven GTE Am teams.
 Larbre Competition was using services of seven drivers in the 2016 FIA WEC season, with Pierre Ragues as only full-time drivers.
 He was classified sixth among GTE Am drivers, the team finished in the fifth place.

 Out of world championship in 2017

-In 2017, Larbre Competition is out of FIA WEC again.
+In 2017, Larbre Competition was out of the FIA World Endurance Championship.
 The team returned to Le Mans 24-hour race only, presenting the interesting Corvette Human Art Car painted by artist Ramzi Adek.

 Fernando Rees was the fastest GTE Am qualifier in the #50 Chevrolet Corvette C7.R.
 In the race, he was joined by Romain Brandela and gentleman driver Christian Philippon.
 After 309 laps, they were 15th in the class.

 LMP2 class as a new challenge in 2018

 In 2018, the team returned to the FIA WEC, accepting a completely new challenge by entering the LMP2 class.
 The team is running the #50 Ligier JS P217, with Romano Ricci and Erwin Creed as full-time drivers while five other drivers circulated through a car on a position of the third driver.